 - Don't allow moisture to build up inside your vehicle.
 Mice thrive on water and therefore are attracted to moist areas.
 It's important to keep condensation from building up in your vehicle.
 Moisture can be caused by any number of problems, such as a blocked pollen filter or a leak in the heater.
 Damp clothing can also contribute to the problem.
 If condensation persists night after night, have your car inspected to locate the cause of the issue.

 - Keep foliage away from your car.
 When autumn leaves fall, mice have plenty of places to seek shelter from the rain.
 A car, however, is an even more inviting place for mice.
 When foliage surrounds your car, a pathway is formed to your vehicle.
 By contrast, mice are less likely to enter your car when they can’t come anywhere near it.

 - Don't leave openings into your vehicle.
 If one of the doors is slightly ajar, or the sunroof or one of the windows won't close all the way, your car could easily become a mice haven.

 While the above tips can greatly reduce the likelihood of mice targeting your car, any vehicle is at risk unless repellents are applied to keep mice out.
-Homemade pepper formulas aren't really the best way to go, because they can be messy, smelly, and you need to constantly reapply them.
+Homemade pepper formulas aren't really the best way to go, because they can be messy and smelly, and you need to reapply them constantly.

 The most effective way to keep mice out of your car is with mint: a scent that naturally repels the rodent.
-Of all the mint-emitting products on the market, a clean and effective solution is Victor® Scent-Away™ Natural Rodent Repeller Drops™.
-Containing 100 percent peppermint oil, you can hang the product anywhere either inside or outside a vehicle, and each container lasts for up to 60 days.
+Of all the mint-emitting products on the market, a clean and effective solution is Victor® Scent-Away™ Natural Rodent Repeller Packs™.
+Containing peppermint oil-infused granules, you can hang the product inside your vehicle, and each sachet lasts for up to 30 days.